Kōanga | Spring Inspiration

 Bee Awesome He Pī Mīharo is a social enterprise passionate about the environment and bees.
 They work with schools in the Waitaha | Canterbury region and love teaching tamariki all about our precious little pollinators in a fun hands-on way.

-Garden to Table have a range of pollination resources and have shared two activities on their website, Waggle Dance and Positive Pollen, which can be downloaded here.
+Garden to Table also have a range of pollination resources and have shared two activities on their website, Waggle Dance and Positive Pollen, which can be downloaded here.

-In 2019, students at Whareorino School were inspired to take action and made a downloadable poster to raise awareness about bees.
+Students at Whareorino School were inspired to take action and made a downloadable poster to raise awareness about bees.
 You can read the full story and download their poster in this Enviroschools story.

 Sow Seeds for Flowers and Food